 Design Ideas Submission Guide

-Please read this guide carefully before submitting your design idea.
-It will maximize your chance of being accepted:
+Please read this guide carefully before submitting your Design Idea to maximize its chance of being accepted.

 One of the really cool things about EDN is the Design Ideas section, where readers can post their idea for a new circuit or system, and others can comment on it, suggesting improvements or pointing out flaws.
 One of the things we've heard from new EEs is their appreciation of the experienced engineers that they get the opportunity to work with.
 Well, in some small companies or specialized areas, EEs may not have that kind of opportunity.
 That’s where EDN’s Design Ideas come into play.
 Readers can post their ideas, and others can chime in on what works.
 And even the most grizzled and experienced among us have been known to learn a thing or two from a good Design Idea!